 Your family will provide essential resource for covering the different beaches that need to be monitored at night.
 You will be accompanied by 1-2 members of staff and families may be placed on different beaches if there are multiple beaches to cover.
 Younger children can complete part of the shift if it's too late for them.

 Seagrass meadows are a larger carbon sink than the rainforest and play a critical role in combating climate change.
 They form an important ecosystem, providing habitats for many species including turtles, monk seals and several types of fish.

-Leaders will guide you snorkelling on the surface of the sea.
+Leaders will guide you snorkelling on the surface of the sea in marine zones near Argostoli.
 You will wear a life jacket (you don’t need to dive down) and you will be accompanied by two safety supervisors, on the land and sea (on a paddleboard).
-Seagrass research involves photography and recording GPS, depths and other sea properties.
+Seagrass research involves recording location, depths and other sea properties as well as getting to explore the local marine life!
 Snorkel shifts will only take place in suitable sea and weather conditions.

 The island of Kefalonia is susceptible to plastic pollution and waste which affects turtles, sea birds and many other marine and terrestrial species.
 The team carry out regular beach and coastal clean-ups which you will help with.

 You will receive family orientated presentations to help you all learn about turtles and marine life, the work you will doing and wider conservation issues like climate change.